kennethlarsen/rember-cli/README.md

 Supported features:

 `rember new project-name` will generate a new Ember application.

-The next `npm install` step will fail because this tool doesn't yet dynamically change the project name in `package.json`
+## Want to help?

+* Give the supported features a try and report bugs
+* Learning Rust as well?
+Reach out to me and we can work on this together
+* Are you a Rust expert?
+Please review my code and provide feedback.